Why is this National Indicator important?

 What more do we know about this National Indicator?

 The proportion of adults with low or no qualifications is strongly associated with age.
-Around a fifth of 50-64 year olds have no or low qualifications.
+Under a fifth of 50-64 year olds have no or low qualifications.
 This compares to less than a tenth of those aged between 16 and 34.

 In 2012, the proportion of those with a disability who had no or low qualifications was 26%, almost three times the level of those who do not have a disability (9%).
 However, the fall in the proportion of people with no or low qualifications has been higher for disabled people than for people without a disability.
 Since 2007, the proportion of disabled people with no or low qualifications has fallen by 5 percentage points, this compares to a fall of 4 percentage points for those without a disability.

 No or low qualifications is also linked to area deprivation.
 In 2012, about a quarter of people in the most deprived areas of Scotland had no or low qualifications.
 This is almost six times the level of those in the least deprived areas, where only 5% of people have no or low qualifications.

 The data is available at the bottom of the page.